Rama Logo

 PStates

-PStates (short for "partitioned states") are materialized views, and you can have as many as you want.
+PStates are indexed stores maintained by topologies, and you can have as many as you want.
 Unlike databases, which have fixed shapes (called "data models"), PStates can be of any shape since they are based on the simpler building block of data structures.
 A data model is just a particular combination of data structures, so PStates can mimic any data model plus infinite more.
 Like databases, PStates are durable on disk and can be of huge size.

 Modules

-A "module" is an arbitrary collection of depots, topologies, and PStates, and modules are what you deploy to a Rama cluster.
+A module is a collection of depots, topologies, and PStates, and modules are what you deploy to a Rama cluster.
 Modules are horizontally scalable and fault-tolerant.
 A Rama cluster can run any number of modules, and modules can depend on each other.
 Rama provides one-line commands to launch, update, and scale modules.

 JVM clients to a cluster can use Rama's native Java or Clojure APIs to do appends and reads, and clients of other languages can use Rama's REST API.